Detailed course offerings (Time Schedule) are available for

 CSE P 561 Network Systems (4)

 Current choices and challenges in network systems.
 Fundamental concepts combined with emphasis on evaluation of design/operations alternatives.
 Topics include alternative link, network, and transport-layer technologies, topologies, routing, congestion control multimedia, Ipv6, aTM v.
 IP, network management and policy issues.
-Prerequisite: CSE majors only.

 View course details in MyPlan: CSE P 561